 I'm currently documenting Laurel Hill, and am working on plot maps to help people find their family's plots.
 Click here to see the progress.

 Walking around it you can see the influence of the Victorian graveyard ideal of stately plots with imposing fenceposts and well-kept park-like vistas, but Laurel Hill has been hard hit by the weight of time and the elements.
-If you spend any time in it today, you can see what the cemetery once looked like and how charming it still is.
+If you spend any time in it today, you can see what the cemetery once looked like and how charming and well-maintained it still is.

 If you have Microsoft Excel, click here to see the layout of the cemetery.
 In the photo below, the main gates are at the top of the picture, a little right of center.
 The map at the link above has the same orientation.